-After inputting all the information you want to include in your signature, click the “OK, I’m done” button in the bottom right-hand corner to add social links (optional).
-WiseStamp then takes the information you entered and populates various free templates so you can choose the style and design layout you prefer.
+After inputting all the information you want to include in your signature, click the “OK, I’m Done” button in the bottom right-hand corner to add social links (optional).
+If you’re using WiseStamp, it will take the information you entered and populate various free templates.
+From here, you simply choose the style and design layout you prefer.

-With some email signature generators, you’ll choose a template before adding your information.
+With other email signature generators, you’ll choose a template before adding your information.
 With WiseStamp, you’ll input your details first, then browse through the available templates and select the one that best suits your business and brand.
-Next, personalize your design by customizing colors to match your logo or website color scheme, changing font and font size, and choosing an image shape (e.g., round or square).
+Next, personalize your design by customizing colors to match your logo and branding, changing font and font size, and choosing an image shape (e.g., round or square).

 When including links in your signature, make them trackable to get insights, like who clicked your links and when.
 Plus, you can identify metrics like pages viewed, time on page, and so on.
 To do this, use a free custom link tracker like Bit.ly or Attach.

-3. Connect (or Add) Your New Signature to Your Email
+4. Connect (or Add) Your New Signature to Your Email App

 At this point, you’ll be prompted to create a WiseStamp account.
 Then, you will be asked to grant WiseStamp access to your chosen email account, which will then automatically add your new signature to your email.
 Click refresh when done.